 And in terms of overall position and momentum, the probability distribution density curves for intensities of momentum will again arrive as:

-Hence the uncertainties in either the location and/or the momentum of a mass-particle in terms of its wave function at any given instant must be at least equal to or greater than h, Planck's Constant.
+Hence the uncertainties in either the location and/or the momentum of a mass - particle in terms of its wave function at any given instant must be at least equal to or greater than , Planck's Constant.

-Oh, also notice that Heisenberg's Uncertainty Principle has absolutely nothing to do with any interference with the mass-particle by the observer's measurement technique or instruments involved.
-It rather solely pertains to nature's inherent wave function for sub-atomic mass-particles and E=mc2 from which p = E/c!
+Oh, also notice that Heisenberg's Uncertainty Principle has absolutely nothing to do with any interference with the mass - particle by the observer's measurement technique or instruments involved.
+It rather solely pertains to nature's inherent wave function for sub-atomic mass - particles and from which

 ||